maithili-k/iRODS-RDM-HPC-course/5-iRODS-icommands.md

 > **_Food for brain:_**
 >
-> * How many versions of the deleted dataobject can you retrieve?
+> * How many versions of the deleted file can you retrieve?

 ## 9. Adding metadata and querying for data